 During a 2011 videotaped interview, singer, actor and civil rights activist Harry Belafonte spoke on the importance of living in accordance with considered ideals.
 “Get them to sing your song,” he said, quoting his mentor, singer, and political activist Paul Robeson.

-Turning 93 today, March 1st, the long-time Upper West Sider, who achieved fame as the “King of Calypso,” had consistently “sung his song” in many ways.
-He had been recognized and honored around the world for defying the status quo by participating in civil rights marches and protests, advocating for justice in Africa, and founding Sankofa, an organization engaging artists in social action to advance social equity and peace.
+Turning 94 on March 1st, 2021, the long-time Upper West Sider who achieved fame as the “King of Calypso” has consistently “sung his song” in many ways.
+He has been recognized and honored around the world for defying the status quo by participating in civil rights marches and protests, advocating for justice in Africa, and founding Sankofa, an organization engaging artists in action to advance social equity and peace.

 The manner in which he became a co-op owner at 300 West End Avenue, over half a century ago, is one among many Belafonte actions that inspired admiration for his personal commitment to equal treatment.